 Request an Audio Recording:

 Thomas Edison NHP provides digital copies of recordings upon request.
 Before requesting a recording, we encourage you to search for a copy that is already available via other outlets.
 Click here for links to Edison-era recordings available on-line from non-profit and governmental organizations.
 Click here for a list of current compact discs that include recordings from the Thomas Edison NHP sound archive.
 An on-line discography of Edison records is available here http://www.truesoundtransfers.de/disco.htm.

 An individual or group may request one recording per year at no charge.
 A service fee of $60.00 per hour is charged for requests of more than one recording.
 The hourly fee will take into account the technical work of reformatting and/or duplicating the audio recording, as well as the additional time needed to fully process the request.
 Audio files will be delivered electronically via internet download.

 Thomas Edison National Historical Park

-Upon approval of the request forms and receipt of audio media and/or fees, requestors should allow up to 4 to 6 weeks for delivery for large orders.
-Smaller orders take less time.
+Upon approval of the request forms and receipt of fees, requestors should allow up to 2 weeks for delivery, perhaps longer for large orders.
 Rush orders are not accepted.
 Questions can be addressed to the Museum Curator at the above mailing address, via email or telephone at (973) 736-0550, ext.
 48.